Ed Joyce Orange County Reporter

 Ed Joyce is the Orange County Reporter for KPCC.
 Before joining the station, Ed covered the environment beat for six-years at KPBS-FM/TV in San Diego.

 Prior to his time at KPBS, Joyce was an editor/columnist with Copley News Service in San Diego.
 His extensive background in news includes stints as a newspaper, radio, web and TV journalist.
 The positions include: reporter, anchor, editor, columnist, talk show host, writer and photographer.
 His career started as a boy delivering the Sunday L.A.
 Times.
 He later had a paper route delivering the Evening Star-News.

 Along the way, Ed has had stints as a telephone operator and mail carrier.
 He even wrote a column and edited a weekly newspaper in the Caribbean.
 He's also been a DJ, a high school and college educator and has worked in public relations.

 Joyce has won many awards from the Society of Professional Journalists, The Associated Press and other organizations for his TV and radio writing, producing, anchoring, editing and reporting.

 Born in Los Angeles County, Joyce graduated with a B.A. in Communications from the University of Washington, where he studied broadcast journalism, TV-radio production and sociology.

 Stories by Ed Joyce

-The Nuclear Regulatory Commission is holding a public meeting Feb.
-12 in Orange County to talk about plans to restart the San Onofre nuclear plant.
+The U.S. Nuclear Regulatory Commission holds a public meeting Tuesday at 6 p.m. with Southern California Edison to talk about the restart of the San Onofre nuclear plant.